 Organic food was earlier found only in certain food stores but is now made available in all the supermarkets.
-It is more costly over the inorganic counterparts.
-So, if you have that dilemma whether to go for organic or inorganic foods, understanding the facts on organic foods can help you with a right shopping from the next time.
+It is more costly than the inorganic counterparts.
+So, if you have that dilemma about whether to go for organic or inorganic foods, understanding the facts on organic foods can help you with the right shopping for the next time.

 Conventional versus organic farming

 The term “organic” is based on the method employed in producing these vegetables, grains, fruits, dairy products, and meat.
 The main idea behind producing organic foods was to protect the soil and conserve water while reducing pollution.
 Therefore, such farming does not involve the use of artificial fertilizers or pesticides for production.
 Instead, natural fertilizers and techniques such as crop rotation are employed.

 The first two things, which pop up in your brain while choosing any food, are its nutrient values and safety.
 So, let us break it down and understand them piece by piece.

 You might have the question if you still cannot be free of that high pesticide intake.
 But the answer is “NO”.
 The overall pesticide levels in organic foods are nearly 10 to 100 times lower than the conventionally produced food.
 The pesticide residues in organic foods are 3 to 4 times less likely than in regular foods.